Mandala (Breaking Bad): Plot

 Skyler White helps the company celebrate her boss Ted Beneke's birthday, where she sings him a sultry version of "Happy Birthday, Mr. President".
 She later finds, while investigating the accounts, that there are many inaccuracies in the payments to the company.
 Ted admits that he has evaded taxation on millions of dollars by under-reporting revenue to keep the company afloat and support its employees.
-Skyler says she will not turn him in, but cannot be a part of his illegal doings; however, she later comes back to work.
+Skyler says that while she will not turn him in, she cannot be a part of his illegal doings and quits.
+However, she returns to work the next day, conflicted.

-Walt gets a message telling him to come to the restaurant, where he learns that the distributor is not the restaurant manager but the owner of the Los Pollos Hermanos chain of stores, Gus Fring.
-The actual manager, who appears oblivious to Gus' criminal activities, tells Walt that Gus is not currently at the store.
-Just as Walt is about to leave, an associate of Gus named Victor blocks him from exiting and tells him to deliver the meth to a truck stop within the next hour in exchange for $1.2 million cash.
-Walt rushes to Jesse's apartment and breaks in while Jesse and Jane are in a heroin-induced haze.
-At the same time, Skyler goes into labor and tries to contact Walt.
-Walt is tortured about his choice but decides to go make the transaction anyway.
+Walt gets a message telling him to come to the restaurant, where he learns that the distributor is not the restaurant manager but the owner of the Los Pollos Hermanos chain of restaurants, Gus Fring.
+The actual manager, who appears oblivious to Gus's criminal activities, tells Walt that Gus is not currently at the store.
+Just as Walt is about to leave, an associate of Gus named Victor blocks him from exiting and tells him to deliver the meth to a truck stop within the next hour in exchange for $1.2 million cash, adding that if he does not do so, Gus will never do future business with him.
+Walt rushes to Jesse's apartment and breaks in while Jesse and Jane are in a heroin-induced haze to retrieve the meth.
+At the same time, Skyler goes into labor and texts Walt when he does not pick up his phone.
+Walt takes a moment to consider his choice before gathering the meth and leaving the house.

-Title meaning

-Mandala is a symbol of significance in Hinduism and Buddhism, and a Sanskrit word meaning "circle."
-In the context of this episode, it refers to the circle of birth and death, as the episode begins with Combo's death and ends with Skyler giving birth.

 Critical reception

-The episode received positive reviews, but was noted for its slower pace.
 Seth Amitin, of IGN, gave the episode an 8.6/10, commenting the episode was: "about crossing the lines..." and that it "is the beginning of the set-up for the finale in two weeks".
 Donna Bowman of The A.V.
 Club gave the episode a B, writing that "it's inevitable that we'd have a merely good episode at some point" and, like Amitin, thought that the episode "seemed to be mostly concerned with moving the pieces into place for the finale".

-In 2019 The Ringer ranked "Mandala" 46th out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Mandala" 46th out of the 62 total Breaking Bad episodes.
+Vulture ranked it 47th overall.